CarolinaSFreitas/observability-studies/README.md

-# Observability studies
+# Observability Studies

-Repositório para concentrar meus estudos sobre Zabbix, Grafana, Datadog e Prometheus.
+Repository to centralize my studies on Zabbix, Grafana, Datadog and Prometheus.